DevScoreInc/docs/README.md

     'emailLib.compileHandleBarTemplate(template_string, data)': Function to compile Handlebar templates to create dynamic emails.
-    'fileLib.storeAsset(asset_name, contentType, data)': Async Function to store Data(string) to the cloud base file storage 'fileLib.getListOfAssets()': Async function to get list of your assets stored in the storage 'fileLib.downloadAsset(asset_name)': Async function to get content of your asset from the sotrage 'fileLib.getOSTmpDir()': function to get operating system tmp directory path 'fileLib.getFileReadStreamInstance(path, options)': function to get instance of fs.createReadStream(path, options) 'fileLib.getCSVParserInstance()': function to get instance of fast-csv parser. https://c2fo.io/fast-csv/docs/introduction/getting-started
+    'fileLib.storeAsset(asset_name, contentType, data)': Async Function to store Data(string) to the cloud base file storage 'fileLib.getListOfAssets()': Async function to get list of your assets stored in the storage 'fileLib.downloadAndReadAsset(asset_name)': Async function to get content of your asset from the sotrage 'fileLib.downloadAsset(asset_name)': Async function to download of your asset from the sotrage to the file system 'fileLib.getOSTmpDir()': function to get operating system tmp directory path 'fileLib.getFileReadStreamInstance(path, options)': function to get instance of fs.createReadStream(path, options) 'fileLib.getCSVParserInstance()': function to get instance of fast-csv parser. https://c2fo.io/fast-csv/docs/introduction/getting-started